samjones00/docs/docs/_documentation/Templates-Single-Page-Apps..md

 ### .NET Core 2.0

-Each of the major JS Framework project templates are also available for .NET Core 2.0 which can be created with [dotnet-new](/dotnet-new):
+The major JS Framework project templates are also available for .NET Core 2.0 and can be created with [dotnet-new](/dotnet-new):

  - [Vue App](https://github.com/NetCoreTemplates/vue-spa)
  - [React App](https://github.com/NetCoreTemplates/react-spa)